How to Clean Up Your Storage Space

 You will need to use your approved cleaner to sanitize the interior of the storage unit.
 That means cleaning the floors, and walls, in addition to your possessions.
 Wipe down any shelving in the storage unit, and wipe down any plastic storage bins as well.
 Give any furniture a glance to inspect for mold or mildew growth.

 If there are any upholstered pieces of furniture or mattresses that have mold growth, it should be dealt with ASAP!
 The contaminated piece of furniture should be removed immediately, and cleaned by a professional if you want to try to save it.
 To prevent mold accumulation, store your items in vacuum-sealed bags or airtight plastic bins.
 To keep your unit relativity clean, store your approved cleaning products inside the unit.
 This way, you can return every so often to wipe down surfaces, floors, and walls.

 Third Step: Focus on Creating an Efficient Layout

 This is the time to create an efficient layout inside the storage unit.
 With all of your possessions still outside of the space, allow the interior of the storage unit to dry out after the deep clean.
 During this time, take your inventory list and use it to figure out where everything should go, this is going to allow easier access to your items.

 First, divide your possessions into categories to help things stay organized.
-These categories can include seasonal clothing and items, important documents, kitchen items, and toys and children’s items.
+These categories can include seasonal clothing and items, important documents, kitchen items, toys, and children’s items.

 Then, label all of your boxes, and plastic storage bins so that you know what is being stored in what, as this will help you stay organized.
 You may want to purchase additional shelving to help stay organized.
 And, shelving keeps your items off the floor which prevents damage.